-Wyoming game warden Joe Pickett has now been the protagonist in thirteen novels, starting with Open Season in 2001.
+Wyoming game warden Joe Pickett has now been the protagonist in seventeen novels, starting with Open Season in 2001.
 Over that time, he’s taken on environmental terrorists, rogue federal land managers, animal mutilators, crazed cowboy hitmen, corrupt bureaucrats, homicidal animal rights advocates, and violent dysfunctional families.
 Joe has matured, lost some of his innocence and naïveté, and committed acts that continue to haunt him.
 But through it all, he has remained true to himself and his family.
 And even when he knows that pursuing justice will bring the community, state, and his superiors down on his head, well… he just can’t help it.

 About Joe, the New York Times once wrote, “…Box introduced us to his unlikely hero, a game warden named Joe Pickett, a decent man who lives paycheck to paycheck and who is deeply fond of his wife and his three daughters.
 Pickett isn't especially remarkable except for his honesty and for a quality that Harold Bloom attributes to Shakespeare -- the ability to think everything through for himself.”
 I still like that.
 I’ve been surprised and gratified how the character of Joe Pickett has resonated with readers across the country and around the world.